 Japan is paradise for nature and animal lovers.
 Today, I want to introduce a secret gem in the Tohoku region of Japan – Miyagi Zao Fox Village (宮城蔵王 キツネ村).

 Somewhere in the mountains near Shiroishi city, there is a village where foxes roam free.
-Doesn’t it sound like a scene from a Disney movie?
+Doesn’t it sound like the beginning of a fairytale/folklore?
 Well, it is true.
-You can visit this magical preserve to see over 100 cute foxes along with many other adorable animals.
+You can visit this preserve to see over 100 cute foxes along with many other adorable animals.

 If you are coming from Tokyo, hop on the Shinkansen to Shiroishizao station (白石蔵王駅).
 It’s about 109 minutes ride.